 Bus lanes and signal priority at stoplights could also be rolled out aggressively.
 Putting buses in the medians of streets (and banning left-hand turns) combined with streamlined boarding would allow much faster service: Today’s 25-minute trip from Red Hook to Downtown Brooklyn could easily be cut to fifteen minutes with a bit of care, and the scheduled 8-mph B46 service on Utica Avenue could double its speed—no small thing for a route that hosts around 50,000 trips each weekday.

-Make the commuter railroads useful
+Make the commuter railroads useful to New Yorkers.

 The MTA treats Metro-North and the Long Island Rail Road as a limited, luxury service for suburbanites commuting during peak hours, with city residents largely excluded from the lines that run through neighborhoods like Ozone Park and Jamaica in Queens and Tremont in the Bronx.
 But each of them could be transformed into super-express subways: The LIRR, for example, could easily handle trains every twenty minutes from Forest Hills into the city midday and late at night (to pay for it, retrain conductors as train drivers), compared with the hour-long waits between trains today—a welcome relief line for the overcrowded subway beneath Queens Boulevard.
 And with more frequent trains, railroad stations in Queens that were axed decades ago could be added back without slowing down existing commuters.
 Elmhurst could get its LIRR stops back, and the confluence of lines at Sunnyside Yards merits a major transit junction, with all of the development that would follow.